eugenesiow/tritandb-docs/how-it-works.md

 #### Delta-of-Delta Timestamp Compression (High Precision)

-Delta-of-Delta compression builds on the technique for compressing timestamps introduced by [Pelkonen et al. (2015)](#References) to support effective compression on varying timestamp precision.
+Delta-of-Delta compression builds on the technique for compressing timestamps introduced by [Pelkonen et al. (2015)](#references) to support effective compression on varying timestamp precision.
 The header stores a full starting timestamp for the block in 64 bits and the next length of bits depends on the timespan of a block and the precision of the timestamps.
 In the example in the figure above, a 24 bit length is used to store the timestamp delta of '3602'.
 The 24 bit length is derived for a 4 hour block at millisecond precision with the first delta assumed to be positive.
 For the same 4 hour block, if the precision of timestamps during ingestion is determined to be in seconds a 14 bits length is calculated and used, while this length is 24 bits for millisecond precision and 44 bits for nanoseconds precision.

 $$\epsilon$$ is a 1 to 4 bit variable-length binary value that indicates the next number of bits to read for the first delta-of-delta value.
 '0' means the delta-of-delta ($$\Delta\Delta$$) is 0, while '10' means read the next 7 bits as the value is between '-63' and '64' (range of $$2^{7}$$), '110' the next 24 bits, '1110' the next 32 bits.
 Finally, an $$\epsilon$$ of '1111' means reading a 64 bit $$\Delta\Delta$$.
-The example follows with $\Delta\Delta$s of '-2' and '0' stored in just 10 bits which reflect the delta of the next two timestamps is '3600'.
-These lengths are adapted from the empirical measurement of the distribution of $$\Delta\Delta$$ values from the Pelkonen et al. (2015) paper.
+The example follows with $$\Delta\Delta$$s of '-2' and '0' stored in just 10 bits which reflect the delta of the next two timestamps is '3600'.
+These lengths are adapted from the empirical measurement of the distribution of $$\Delta\Delta$$ values from the [Pelkonen et al. (2015)](#references) paper.

+#### Delta-RLE-Rice Compression (Low Precision)

+This proposal for Delta-RLE-Rice compression is inspired by the backward adaptation strategy from [Malvar (2006)](#references) for the run-length encoding method initially proposed by [Rice and Plaunt (1971)](#references).
+The backward adaptation strategy succeeds by tuning a $$k$$ parameter which allows the adaptive compression of timestamps and run-lengths of varying precision and periodicity respectively.
+Rice coding divides a value, $$u$$, into two parts based on $$k$$, giving a quotient $$q =\left \lfloor{u/2^{k}}\right \rfloor $$ and the remainder, $$r = u\%2^{k}$$.
+The quotient, $$q$$ is stored in unary coding, for example, the $$\Delta$$ value '3602' with a $$k$$ of 10 has a quotient of 3 and is stored as '1110'.
+The remainder, $$r$$, is binary coded in $$k$$ bits.
+Initial $$k$$ values of 2 and 10 are used in this example in the above figure and are adaptively tuned based on the previous value in the sequence so this can be reproduced during decoding.
+Three rules govern the tuning based on the value of $$q$$, allowing quick convergence on good $$k$$ values.
+{% math %}
+    \text{if } q=
+    \begin{cases}
+      0, & k \to k-1 \\
+      1, & \text{no change in } k \\
+      \textgreater1, & k \to k+q
+    \end{cases}
+{% endmath %}
+This adaptive coding adjusts $$k$$ based on the actual data to be encoded so no other information needs to be retrieved on the side for decoding.
+It also has a fast learning rate that chooses good, though not necessarily optimal, $$k$$ values and does not have the delay of forward adaptation methods. $$k$$ is adapted from 2 and 10 to 1 and 13 respectively in the above figure.

 ## SPARQL Queries on S2SML Mappings